nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

+---
+id: creating-cds-dashboard
+title: How to create a containDS dashboard on nebari?
+---

 # What is a dashboard?

 Data provides us with insights, a dashboard stitches these insights together into a meaningful story.